designstem/projects/spirals/index.md

 #### Design your own objects

-Use the online **Tinkercad software**, available at: <f-link to="http://www.tinkercad.com">www.tinkercad.com</f-link> and try to complete the tasks of the following **worksheets.**
+Use the online **Tinkercad software**, available at: <f-link to="http://www.tinkercad.com">www.tinkercad.com</f-link> and try to complete the tasks of the following **worksheets.** (pdf)

 <f-link to="https://spiralsdesignstem.files.wordpress.com/2018/09/worksheet-1.pdf">Worksheet 1</f-link> – Create a simple 3D Spiral Shape – Clockspring

-<f-link to="https://spiralsdesignstem.files.wordpress.com/2018/09/worksheet-2.pdf">Worksheet 2</f-slide> – Implement a 2D Spiral shape and transform it into a 3D Spiral Shape
+<f-link to="https://spiralsdesignstem.files.wordpress.com/2018/09/worksheet-2.pdf">Worksheet 2</f-link> – Implement a 2D Spiral shape and transform it into a 3D Spiral Shape

 <f-link to="https://spiralsdesignstem.files.wordpress.com/2018/09/worksheet-3.pdf">Worksheet 3</f-link> – Create a simple Screw with Spiral Shapes